-Cleaning and decluttering doesn’t have to be a tiresome and monotonous task; there are many home improvements that you can make to make your life that much easier.
+Cleaning and decluttering don’t have to be a tiresome and monotonous task; there are many home improvements that you can make to make your life that much easier.
 It’s all about organisation, habits and feng shui, making sure that the logistics of your home make sense.
 Cater for yourself and all the frequent tasks you have to do.
-Make space and get rid of all the unnecessary items that you have in your home and replace those with functional components that will assist with your daily duties.
+Make space and eliminate all the unnecessary items you have in your home and replace those with functional components that will assist with your daily duties.

 This doesn’t mean chucking out everything you own and having only the bare necessities.
 It’s about realising what is serving absolutely no purpose, both functionally and aesthetically, and disposing of it.
 That’s what clutter is, having things for the sake of having things.
-Building up shelves and boxes and rooms of clutter is easily doable, you do it without really realising, then you’ll get to the point where you’ll find that you’ve simply got too much stuff and not enough room.
-There will be a eureka moment where you just know you have to do something about it.
+Building up shelves and boxes and rooms of clutter is easily doable; you do it without realising, and then you’ll get to the point where you’ll find that you’ve simply got too much stuff and not enough room.
+There will be a eureka moment where you just know you must do something about it.

 Easier access to your garden

 Your garden is an extension of your home.
-It serves many purposes, some that may have not even crossed your mind.
-Your garden can be used as a means of storage, drying clothes, fixing items, for kids playing, time spent relaxing, exercising, the list goes on.
-Neglecting your garden for whatever reason can mean that you stop using it altogether, many allow their garden to become overgrown and a completely last minute thought.
+It serves many purposes, some that may not have even crossed your mind.
+Your garden can be used for storage, drying clothes, fixing items, for kids playing, time spent relaxing, exercising, and the list goes on.
+Neglecting your garden for whatever reason can mean you stop using it altogether; many allow their garden to become overgrown and a last-minute thought.

-Going back and forth to your garden can prove a bit of a pain for many households.
+Going back and forth to your garden can be painful for many households.
 You might have awkward access to your garden.
-Whether that’s things in the way of your back door, an old tight doorway, narrow pathways or it’s just not a nice garden to go into.
+Whether that’s things in the way of your back door, an old tight doorway, narrow pathways, or it’s just not a nice garden to go into.
 You must combat whatever it is that is making you neglect the use of your garden.
-With the use of your garden comes the ability to do so much more in your home.
+With the use of your garden comes the ability to do much more in your home.

-If you’ve got bins and recycling boxes outside your back door, move it away to a more suitable location, allow yourself to have more accessible use of your back door.
+If you’ve got bins and recycling boxes outside your back door, move them away to a more suitable location, and allow yourself to have more accessible use of your back door.
 If your backdoor is dysfunctional and isn’t fit for purpose, invest in Patio Doors.
 They can open up a whole new way of living within your household and add value to your property.
-If your garden is simply overgrown and messy, clean it up, and do some gardening.
-You’ll want to be in your garden if it’s tidy and pleasant to be in.
-All it takes is that initial motivation and to get the ball rolling, and once you’ve cleaned it up the first time, you’ve got the hard bit out of the way.
+If your garden is overgrown and messy, clean it up, and do some gardening.
+You’ll want to be in your garden if it’s tidy and pleasant.
+All it takes is that initial motivation to get the ball rolling, and once you’ve cleaned it up the first time, you’ve got the hard bit out of the way.

-Making use of your outdoor space is an excellent way of helping with cleaning, decluttering, and staying on top of those necessary activities.
-All it requires is a bit of a push and shove to make those moves to utilising your garden, and you’ll never look back.
+Using your outdoor space is an excellent way of helping with cleaning, decluttering, and staying on top of those necessary activities.
+All it requires is a bit of a push and shove to make those moves to utilise your garden, and you’ll never look back.

 Introduce a utility room

-Not everyone has space of a utility room, granted.
-Though it’s possible to repurpose an existing room into a utility room or share that purpose with another place.
-If you’re able to condense all your white goods into one room, you’ll be making life much easier for yourself.
-Instead of having to run all over the house to complete all of your individual tasks, you can do it all from one place, saving time and leg work.
+Not everyone has the space of a utility room, granted.
+However, it’s possible to repurpose an existing room into a utility room or share that purpose with another place.
+If you can condense all your white goods into one room, you’ll be making life much easier for yourself.
+Instead of running all over the house to complete your individual tasks, you can do it all from one place, saving time and leg work.

-You don’t have to stop at whitegoods either.
-If you’ve got the space, make it your ironing room, your folding room, your storage room, or whatever room you like.
-Compact as much of your cleaning to a singular space without cluttering it and you’ll undoubtedly notice a difference.
+You don’t have to stop at white, either.
+If you’ve got the space, make it your ironing room, folding room, storage room, or whatever room you like.
+Compact as much of your cleaning to a singular space without cluttering it, and you’ll undoubtedly notice a difference.
 Life is much simpler if you can operate out of a single space instead of having to venture to every nook and cranny of your home.

 Think smart about the organisation of your utility room, wherever it may be.
-It’s essential that you don’t clutter it with too much, and don’t organise it poorly.
-Stacking your whitegoods appliances is generally a good idea, it saves space, and if you’re stacking say a washing machine with a tumble dryer, you can transfer all the clothing in one swift move and don’t have to worry about traipsing it across the room or house.
-Little ideas like this will make your life a whole lot effortless and will add much-needed space.
+You must don’t clutter it with too much or organise it poorly.
+Stacking your whitegoods appliances is generally a good idea; it saves space, and if you’re stacking a washing machine with a tumble dryer, you can transfer all the clothing in one swift move and don’t have to worry about traipsing it across the room or house.
+Ideas like this will make your life much more effortless and add much-needed space.

 Revamp your kitchen

-Understandably, you’re not going to be able to make space out of thin air.
-It’s about managing the space you have and being smart with your organisation.
-Your kitchen is the hub of many homes and so ensuring that you’re getting the absolute best out of your kitchen will make a significant change to how you approach your housework.
+Understandably, you’ll be unable to make space out of thin air.
+It’s about managing your space and being smart with your organisation.
+Your kitchen is the hub of many homes, so ensuring that you’re getting the absolute best out of your kitchen will significantly change how you approach your housework.

 Your house is the base of all that you own and have.
 It’s where you and your family reside, and having a clean home often means a happy home.
-The aim is to make yours and your family’s housework as effortless as possible so that you can spend your valuable time doing more of what you want to do.
+The aim is to make your and your family’s housework as effortless as possible so you can spend your valuable time doing more of what you want.
 Home improvements, if executed correctly and with the right thoughts in mind, can make a huge difference in how your life functions on a daily basis.

-If you feel overwhelmed with your home and belongings in it, we work with client in Yorkshire, London, the West Midlands and Glasgow.
+If you feel overwhelmed with your home and belongings in it, we work with clients in Yorkshire, London, the West Midlands and Glasgow.
 Get in touch via [email protected].